glossary

 Madras

 Madras is a pattern that originated in a city in East India, formerly named Madras.
 This summer fabric style is distinguished by a pattern of colorful checks and stripes.
 The stripes of a madras check or plaid consist of different colored stripes that cross each other to form uneven checks.
-Madras has become a popular “preppy” pattern for shorts, casual shirts and even neck ties.
+Madras has become a popular preppy pattern for shorts, casual shirts, sport coats and neck ties.

 Maillot